apache/streampipes-website/documentation/docs/06_extend-sdk-stream-requirements.md

 ## The StreamRequirementsBuilder

-Stream requirements can be defined in the ``Controller`` class of the pipeline element.
+Stream requirements can be defined in the ``declareModel`` method of the pipeline element class.
 Start with a method body like this:

 ```java